btcnyc/classes/docs/topics/bitcoin-hardware-wallet/00-beginners-hardware-wallet/lesson.md

 **Outcomes:** By the end, students will:

 * Recognize the security model of DIY hardware wallets versus commercial devices.
-* Assemble a microcontroller-based signing device with a secure element.
+* Assemble a microcontroller-based signing device.
 * Flash open-source firmware and verify the build checksum.
 * Sign and broadcast a mainnet transaction using their new device.